Murdo-C/captainmurdo.github.io/_posts/2018-8-6-Chat-Assistants.md

 ---

-In recent years, more and more organisations are moving towards messaging- based automated assistants.
+In recent years, more and more organisations are moving towards messaging-based automated assistants.
 This may be partly due to the aforementioned app fatigue but also shows an increased understanding of consumers’ digital habits; organisations are finally meeting the customer where they already are.

-## What are Chat Based Assistants?
+## What are Chat-based Assistants?

 They are automated messaging systems that imitate human interaction.